canonical/matter-docs/docs/tutorials/matter-thread-ubuntu.md

 For more details, refer to its [README](https://github.com/project-chip/connectedhomeip/tree/master/examples/lighting-app/linux).
 ````

-The recommended option here is use the Pi GPIO Commander application,
+The recommended option here is to use the Pi GPIO Commander application,
 which helps turn a Raspberry Pi into a Lighting Matter device 💡.
 The application enables control of a GPIO pin via Matter.